WWmore/mkdocs-archgeo/docs/optimization/index.md

 List of variables.

-### Soft constraints
+### Fairness term

-Fairness term $\|KX - s\|$ is a simple and very efficient soft constraint.
-It plays a very important role to smooth the polylines in visual appearance.
+The fairness term $\|KX - s\|$ is a simple and efficient soft constraint that plays a crucial role in smoothing out polylines in visual appearance.
+Soft constraints typically have smaller and controllable weights compared to hard constraints.

-Different from the smoothness of triangular vertices by using Laplacian fairness, we care more about the smoothness of polylines.
+While the smoothness of vertices in triangular mesh is achieved using Laplacian fairness, the focus here is on the smoothness of polylines.

-For each vertex $v$ of valence 4 in a quad mesh, let 4 neighbouring connected vertices be $v_i(i=1,\cdots,4)$ in clockwise, we use vanishing second order differences to represent the smoothness of any three consecutive vertices
+For each vertex $v$ of valence 4 in a quad mesh, we consider 4 neighbouring connected vertices be $v_i(i=1,\cdots,4)$ in clockwise order and use vanishing second order differences to represent the smoothness of any three consecutive vertices

+$$
-$$v_1 -2 v + v_3=0, v_2 -2 v + v_4=0.$$
+v_1 -2 v + v_3=0, v_2 -2 v + v_4=0.
+$$

 ### Sparse matrix construction